tenfoldpaper/multipanda_ros2/README.md

 The original version is forked from mcbed's port of franka_ros2 for [humble][mcbed-humble].

 ## Working (not thoroughly tested) features
+* Single arm:
     * FrankaState broadcaster
     * All joint-level control interfaces (torque, position, velocity); see their respective example controllers.
     * Cartesian velocity control interface and an example controller
     * Controllers are swappable using rqt_controller_manager
     * Runtime franka::ControlException error recovery via `~/service_server/error_recovery`
     * Runtime internal parameter setter services much like what is offered in the updated `franka_ros2`
+* Multi arm:
-* Multi-arm initialization and joint state broadcaster
+    * initialization and joint state broadcaster
+    * Read/write interfaces
+    * FrankaState broadcaster

 ## Known issues
 * When panda_ros2 is started with the robot in error state, whatever command controller that is started in the launch file will not work even when the error recovery is triggered, before a different type of command controller (i.e. different interface, like position/velocity) is loaded first.